Student visa for Indonesia

 - Embassy Letter (AE sends this to the embassy)

 Embassy Letters, prepared by host university, confirm that a certain student is in need of a Social Visit visa.
 An Embassy Letter is always addressed to the Indonesian embassy or consulate of a certain country: by default this will be the student’s home country.
-If you are unable to apply for a visa in your home country, you must request for the Embassy Letter to be addressed to the Indonesian embassy of another country.
-All three Indonesian universities have differing regulations concerning the Embassy Letter.
+In case you’re studying or doing an internship in a country that’s not your home country before the semester starts, you must request the embassy letter to be addressed to the Indonesian embassy in that country.
 Read more under the following link.

 Copy of your Airline Ticket